EvitaKnits/Cashflow-Companion/README.md

 #### Solution:
 I formatted the number before passing it to be printed to the terminal.
 I used this format string `{:.2f}`

+### Bug Three:

+#### Issue:
+Each time I validated whether the letter the user has entered corresponds to a worksheet in my Google sheet, I got an incorrect 'valid' response for one letter of the alphabet beyond those available as valid responses.
+This meant that my program was asking the API for a worksheet that did not exist and therefore resulted in an exception.

+#### Why?

+I was checking whether the index of that letter in the letters list: `letters = string.ascii_uppercase` was greater than the length of the list of worksheets in my Google sheet.
+So if there are budgets A, B, C, D and E, these are at indexes 0-4 in this letters list.
+In my list of all worksheets in the Google sheet, these budgets are at the same indexes.
+The issue is that if the user entered 'F' in this scenario, that would be an index of 5 and would be compared to the number of worksheets, which is also 5 and give a valid result.
+This is wrong and resulted in the exception.

+#### Solution
+I changed the validation to check whether the user-inputted letter was greater than or equal to the length of all worksheets.
+I added the 'equal to' part to cover this scenario.

 ### Unresolved Bugs